aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-Notice that while with [global invariants](#global-invariants) we can express similar things, we *
+Notice that while with [global invariants](#global-invariants) we can express similar things, we *cannot*
-cannot*
 express the restriction of the invariant to only specific functions.

-## Opaque Specifications
+## Opaque specifications

 With the pragma `opaque`, a function is declared to be solely defined by its specification at caller
 sides.
 In contrast, if this pragma is not provided, then the function's implementation will be used
 as the basis to verify the caller.

-Using `opaque` requires the specification to be sufficiently complete for the verification problem
-at hand.
-Without opaque, the Move prover will use the implementation as the source of truth of the
-definition of the function.
-But with opaque, if there is an aspect of the function definition
-unspecified, an arbitrary meaning will be assumed.
-For example, with the specification below,
-the `increment` function can abort under arbitrary conditions:
+Using `opaque` requires the specification to be sufficiently complete for the verification problem at hand.
+Without `opaque`, the Move Prover will use the implementation as the source of truth for the definition of the function.
+But with `opaque`, if there is an aspect of the function definition unspecified, an arbitrary meaning will be assumed.
+For example, with the specification below, the `increment` function can abort under arbitrary conditions:

 ```move
 spec increment {